flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_014.md

 ---

   #### Exercises:
-1. How many customers joined Sequel-Mart between 1st February 2021 and 28th February 2021?
+1. How many customers joined Sequel-Mart before 1st February 2021?
-2. How many products are sold in pack_sizes of unit, bunch or head?
+2. How many products are sold by the unit (e.g. in pack_sizes of 'unit')?
-3. How many products are not sold by the kilogram (kg), unit, bunch or head?
+3. How many products are not sold by the kilogram (kg)?
-4. How many times did customers between 100 and 105 shop in our stores (from Sales_Header)?
+4. How many times did customer 100 shop in our stores (from Sales_Header)?
-5. How many customers names end with the initials L.K?
+5. How many sales transactions (Sales_Header) had a feedback score of 2?

 </section>